-Dr. Walter Bigler, Professor of Geology at the Basle Scientific College, and his son, a student at the University of Basle, after having successfully climbed the Gross Schreckhorn (13,386 ft.), slipped on their descent while they were roped together.
+Dr. Walter Bigler, Professor of Geology at the Dr. Walter Digier, Frotessor of Georgy at the Basle Scientific College, and his son, a student at the University of Basle, after having successfully dimbed the Gross Schreckhorn (13,386 ft.), slipped on their descent while they were roped together.
 Dr. Bigler was killed and his son was taken to hospital at Grindelwald in a serious condition.

-While three Swiss were climbing the Cima di While three Swiss were climbing the Cima di Rosso (11,050 ft.) in the Forno region in the Upper Engadine, one of them slipped and dragged the others with him.
+While three Swiss were climbing the Cima di While three Swiss were climbing the Cima di Rosso (11,060 ft.) in the Forno region in the Upper Engadine, one of them slipped and dragged the others with him.
 They fell about 150 ft. and one, Herr T. Häggi, was killed.
 The other two were very seriously injured.